aragon/foundry-env/README.md

 Testing:

-  make test                 Run unit tests                       [optional: v="v1_2_0"] make test-integration     Run integration tests                [optional: v="v1_2_0"] make test-unint           Run unit + integration tests         [optional: v="v1_2_0"] make test-invariant       Run invariant tests                  [optional: v="v1_2_0"] make test-upgrades        Run regression/upgrade tests         [optional: v="v1_2_0"]

-  make test-fork            Run fork tests (using RPC_URL) make test-fork-mint       Run fork tests (minting tokens) make test-fork-existing   Run fork tests (existing factory) make test-fork-exmint     Run fork tests (existing factory + minting tokens) make test-coverage        Generate an HTML test coverage report under ./report
+  make test                 Run all tests (local) make fork-test            Run all fork tests (exporting RPC_URL env) make test-coverage        Generate an HTML coverage report under ./report

 Deployment:

   make predeploy            Simulate a plugin deployment make deploy               Deploy the plugin, verify the code and write to ./artifacts make resume               Retry a pending deployment, verify the code and write to ./artifacts

+Other:

   make anvil                Starts a forked EVM, using RPC_URL   [optional: .env FORK_BLOCK_NUMBER] make refund               Transfer the balance left on the deployment account